FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Lastly we need numpy-ringbuffer, to make cintinues data anlysis easier.
 ``pip install numpy-ringbuffer``

+trying out audio processing:
+* Find what ID the micrpohone has with `python ListAvalibleAudioDevices.py` Look for a device name that includes `USB` im namen.
+* Adjust the variable `DEVICE_INDEX` in the `ExampleAudioFFT.py` file.
+    See if you are getting results printed out from the microphone.
+Try to understand how the code works.

+Technical explanations:
+    What is a callback function?
+    What is a ringbuffer?

 Using the microphone, try the following:

 **1. Set up threshold detection** Can you identify when a signal goes above certain fixed values?